huggingface/hub-docs/docs/hub/datasets-pandas.md

 HfApi().create_repo(repo_id="username/my_dataset", repo_type="dataset")
 ```

-Finally you can use Hugging Face paths in Pandas:
+Finally, you can use Hugging Face paths in Pandas:

 ```python
 import pandas as pd